brendenwest/it122/10_typescipt.md

 - Catches potential data errors at `compile` time before a program reaches real users
 - Enforces code consistency
 - Removes ambiguity about objects imported into other applications
-- Enables hints in IDE
+- Enables static type checking and hints in IDE

 **Cons**

-- Requires a compiler for a scripting language (e.g. JavaScript)
-- Adds significant program structure & execution overhead to JavaScript projects
+- Adds significant program structure & execution overhead to JavaScript projects.
+- JavaScript programs that use TypeScript cannot be run in a web browser without explicit compilation
-- Can add signifcant overhead to JavaScript variable definition
+- Can add significant overhead to JavaScript object definition

+### TypeScript Concepts

+TypeScript is a Microsoft project that implements strict types in JavaScript projects through an external layer (compiler), rather than through direct support in the JavaScript language.

+Projects using TypeScript must define `types` (objects) in files with a special `.ts` or `.tsx` extension and compile them to JavaScript with a build system such as https://webpack.js.org/

+- TypeScript code compiles to native JavaScript.
+- TypeScript includes rules about how different kinds of values can be used (e.g. in math operations)
+-